 5. Loyalty Programs

-Fast-food restaurants use loyalty programs to make customers want to come back again and again.
-These programs work best when they give customers real benefits like discounts, special deals, and rewards for visiting often.
+Fast-food restaurants utilize loyalty programs to encourage customers to return again and again.
+These programs work best when they offer customers tangible benefits, such as discounts, special deals, and rewards for frequent visits.

 6. Kids Menu with Collectibles